OpenFAST/openfast/docs/source/working.rst

 Because the rotor is spinning, the equilibrium solution, if present, will likely be periodic.
 It is necessary to linearize at different operating points over a period of revolution (i.e. at different azimuthal positions).

 An additional complication is that some of the states of OpenFAST are in the rotating frame of reference (e.g. the ElastoDyn blade states).
-To obtain a linear state space model of the system that is in a fixed (non-rotating) frame of reference The multiblade coordinate transformation (MBC) is applied.
+To obtain a linear state space model of the system that is in a fixed (non-rotating) frame of reference the multiblade coordinate transformation (MBC) is applied.
 For a purely periodic system, the MBC can be applied to the linearized outputs at different azimuthal positions which can be combined to form a linearized system in a fixed frame of reference.
+We note that the MBC only applies to 3 or more blades.
+Floquet theory would be needed 1 or 2 blades, although NREL does not currently have a post-processor that makes use of Floquet theory.

 .. note::
    Our current recommended practice is to avoid periodicity and simplify the model such that the equilibrium is constant (e.g., removing tilt and gravity).
 The MBC is still required but it is not required to use different linearization at different azimuthal positions.

-One of the output of the linearization is the state matrix (`A`) which relates the system states to their time derivatives.
-An eigenvalue analysis of the state matrix provide the frequencies and damping of the system.
+One of the outputs of the linearization is the state matrix (`A`) which relates the system states to their time derivatives.
+An eigenvalue analysis of `A` provides the full-system mode shapes, and their frequencies and damping.

 .. note::
-    Unlike a linear finite-element software, OpenFAST does not have a notion of stiffness and mass matrix.
+    Unlike a linear finite-element software, OpenFAST does not have a notion of a full-system stiffness and mass matrix (some modules have local matrices but only related to the module).
 The underlying system of equation is non-linear, the frequencies of the system will vary with the operating conditions (e.g. wind speed, rotational speed).

 The sections below detail the process of obtaining a linear model with OpenFAST, and will focus on its application to obtain the frequencies and damping of the system modes.